 But, because they can be the most vocal about success, some see those success posts and they want the same too.
 They figure, this must be the easy way to get where they want to be.

 They believe if they work hard and follow the training, they can replicate the same success.
 But few really understand the work involved.

-I do not think is a good option AT ALL for newbies, (although some will disagree with me on that point).
+I do not think is a good option for new people just starting out online, (although some will disagree with me on that point).

 Starting in a niche of your choosing and getting those first sale gives you the opportunity to learn such a lot and you will make mistakes first time around.

 People do still succeed with Bootcamp sites – one of the most recent additions to the Vegas conference, (which you’re invited to if you make 300 sales in a year) had only been working on his site for around 19 months!!